solana-foundation/developer-content/developers/courses/solana-course/content/deserialize-custom-data.md

 Regular Solana keypairs lie on the ed2559 Elliptic Curve.
-This cryptographic function ensures that every point along the curve has a corresponding point somewhere else on the curve, allowing for public/private keys.
-PDAs are addresses that lie _off_ the ed2559 Elliptic curve and therefore cannot be signed for by a private key (since there isn’t one).
+This cryptographic function ensures that every point along the curve has a corresponding point somewhere else on the curve, allowing for public/secret keys.
+PDAs are addresses that lie _off_ the ed2559 Elliptic curve and therefore cannot be signed for by a secret key (since there isn’t one).
 This ensures that the program is the only valid signer for that address.

 To find a public key that does not lie on the ed2559 curve, the program ID and seeds of the developer’s choice (like a string of text) are passed through the